ydb-platform/ydb-sqlalchemy/README.md

 ### Run Tests:

-For run local YDB throw docker, run in source root:
+Run the command from the root directory of the repository to start YDB in a local docker container.
 ```bash
 $ docker-compose up
 ```

-For run all tests from source root make:
+To run all tests execute the command from the root directory of the repository:
 ```bash
 $ tox -e test-all
 ```